-There are certain conditions where an injured individual may be at least partially responsible for their injury.
+There are certain conditions where an injured individual may be at least partially responsible for their injury, such as if they were running and ended up in a slip and fall.
 Their negligence may affect the compensation they are able to receive.

 The assumption of risk may affect how much a victim may be able to recover.
 As a Chesterton premises liability accident lawyer might explain, the legal doctrine is fairly straightforward.
 A visitor to a property assumed the risk of injury and therefore, any potential damage if they knowingly and voluntarily engaged in the potentially dangerous activity.
 Spar v.
 Cha, 907 N.E.2d 974, 980 (Ind.
 2009).